dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/2-bug-hunt-via-tracing.md

-# The Bug "Special Characters" - the Quest
+# The Bug "Special characters" - the Quest

 ## Open the Distributed Tracing App
 !!!
 Tipp "Protip: Open the Tracing App anywhere in Dynatrace"